tsamartino/OpenCannabis/3/README.md

 * **SHOULD NOT** be designed around functional or stakeholder boundaries.

 Individuals can become members of the domain by completing the necessary legal clearance.
-The copyright, patent, and rademark policies of the domain must be clarified in an Intellectual Property policy that applies to the domain.
+The copyright, patent, and trademark policies of the domain must be clarified in an Intellectual Property policy that applies to the domain.

 Specifications exist as multiple pages, one page per version of the specification (see "_Branching and Merging_", below), which may be assigned URIs that include an incremental number.
 Thus, we refer to a specification by specifying